octopuscreative/playbook/site/content/pages/6.why-not-wordpress/index.md

 contributors:
   - fcf94a4c-04ad-4243-b455-59dda1f2d016
   - c7782849-8a3f-4979-a8db-c1831b8962f2
-punch_line: Because we care about our clients and their experience months down the road after the project ships
+punch_line: Because we care both about our clients and our own sanity
 content_builder:
   -
     type: markdown